akarsh1995/fish-pwstore/PASS_IMPORT_GUIDE.md

 fish-pwstore supports importing passwords from nested directories in pass.
 The hierarchical structure is preserved during import.

 The import process uses `realpath` (or `grealpath` as a fallback) to reliably determine the relative path between your password files and the pass directory, ensuring correct path resolution regardless of your directory structure or symbolic links.
+Special characters in paths are properly handled using regex escaping to prevent errors during path manipulation.

 For example, if you have passwords stored in pass as:
 ```